navaehsan/gene_expression_prediction_1/README.md

 # get the afc vector for a specific gene
-# the function definition is available in R folder
+# the function definition is available in R folder in gene_expression_estimation_functions.ipynb
 AFC_vector<-AFC_gene_vector(gene_id)

 # get the afc vector for a specific gene
-# the function definition is available in R folder
+# the function definition is available in R folder in gene_expression_estimation_functions.ipynb
 variant_vector<-variant_gene_vector(gene_id)